callibrity/spring-boot-workshop/README.md

 ```

 ### Build the Application
 Now we will use Apache Maven (mvn) to build the project.
-Maven is a build automation tool used primarily for Java projects, and it will handle downloading dependencies and compiling the code.
-The first time you run Maven, it will download all the necessary dependencies specified in the `pom.xml` file.
-Subsequent runs will be faster as Maven caches these dependencies.
+Maven is a build automation tool used primarily for Java
+projects, and it will handle downloading dependencies and compiling the code.
+The first time you run Maven, it will
+download all the necessary dependencies specified in the `pom.xml` file.
+Later builds will be faster as Maven caches
+these dependencies (`~/.m2/repository`).

 ```bash
 mvn clean install